Common Breast Problems

 If you are under 30 years and you find a lump before your menstrual period, you may be advised to have a repeat breast examination after your period has ended.
 In this age group, breast lumps are often caused by hormonal changes and will resolve after your menstrual cycle.

 If the lump does not go away when your period is over, you will likely need further testing with a breast ultrasound or needle aspiration biopsy to determine whether the lump is fluid filled or solid.
-Mammograms are not usually performed in women under 30 years old, although a mammogram may be needed if the ultrasound does not provide enough information.
+Mammograms are not usually performed in women under 30 years old.
+MRI will be more informative in this age group.
+MRI can only be ordered by your breast specialist.

 Women age 30 and older